ryanwang520/api-docs/source/includes/_uploads.md

 curl -X PUT -T my_media.mp3 -L "https://signed-url..."
 ```

+> Simple upload to an AWS S3 Bucket

-Once you have a signed url, you have to upload the file there, and you do it as you would to any AWS S3 bucket.
+Once you have a signed url, you have to upload the file there, and you do it as you would with any AWS S3 bucket.

 To upload a file to the signed URL you may use cURL like the example on the right.